ReinadeDragona/recipe-website/README.md

 - How do I keep the buttons off of the home page but have them show on the recipe pages? - M.
 - Add more recipes so it actually works. - M.
 - Add portion options like the Egg Salad Sandwich idea. - M.
+- Make a popup message that informs users of portion quantity restrictions. - M.

 ## General Notes